 Summer is coming, and the Farmer’s Almanac says it’s going to be an extra hot one.
 Is your home ready to take on the heat of summer?

 Here in Central Florida, are summers are brutal.
-Make sure your home is in pristine shape with our one-stop summer home maintenance checklist.
+Bust out that home tool kit, because it’s time to ensure your home is in pristine shape with our summer home maintenance checklist.

 Check Your Air Conditioner